tariqdaouda/Mariana/README.rst

   * no YAML
   * no requirements concerning the format of the datasets
-  * free you imagination and experiment
+  * free your imagination and experiment

 Can it run on GPU?
 ==================